Bruce-gan825/BioFilm-Model/README.md

 # BioFilm-Model
 This is the final project for 02601.

 The model is based on the biofilm model from https://pubmed.ncbi.nlm.nih.gov/29593289/ and https://pubs.acs.org/doi/10.1021/sb300031n.
-The simulation provides a graphical user interface written entirely in Golang that allows researchers to visualize and study the interactions of bacteria in the early stages of biofilm development
+The simulation provides a graphical user interface written entirely in Golang that allows researchers to visualize and study the interactions of bacteria in the early stages of biofilm development.

+## Demo Video
+See the project in action here: https://www.youtube.com/watch?v=6MiCJpkqquc

 ## Installation and Setup
 !!!
 This project uses Go modules!
 To ensure that you can run the program smoothly on your machine, please ensure that GO111MODULE is set to on.
 If your environment does not have GO111MODULE set to on, you can enable Go modules for all projects within the GOPATH using the following command: